Allegra42/ZEReader/doc/docs/contributing.rst

 ============

 .. attention::
+    Contibutions to ZEReader are very welcome in general!

-    Due to the early state in hardware and software development, ZEReader and ZEReader-KiCad are not yet open for external contibution.
+    Please notice, due to the very early state in hardware and software development, the internal architecture will substantially change during the next months.

-    Nevertheless, you can open up issues, mail me or ping me on social media.
+    If you plan to contribute, please contact me via mail or social media to make sure your work is not in vain.